 Here is the challah recipe we ended up using:

-(Find more great recipes on our food blog!)
+(Find more great recipes here!)

 1. Dissolve package of yeast in ½ cup lukewarm water and let sit for 5 minutes.
 (This is how you “proof” the dough.)

 2. Measure the flour into the bowl.
 Make a well.